KevinW1008/Stocks/README.md

 * Primarily a mix of javascript using JSX and the React library and good old HTML/CSS.
 Still in development
 * Will require the python code as a backend, and Flask to help with that transition (to be implemented later)

 To run, you will need to properly download the appropriate enviroment (instructions below).
-Then you can git pull the ReactSandbox in.
+You will only need to follow Steps 3 and 4.
+Then you can git pull the ReactSandbox in and remove whatever the default package is

 Link is: https://medium.com/@fiqriismail/setup-wsl-on-windows-10-for-your-javascript-development-with-visual-studio-code-f63f75841e5f